Sheridan sends six to Premier's Awards

 President and CEO of CWB Group Doug Luciani (Welder Fitter ’98) is the nominee in the Technology category.
 During the 11 years he’s been at the helm of CWB, the group has created a standardized welding training program.
 He also led the creation of the Canadian Welding Association Foundation (CWAF), which recruits women and Indigenous youth into the field.

-Athletic Therapy grad Jason White (’08), pictured at top of page, is nominated in the Health Sciences category.
+Athletic Therapy grad Jason White (’08) is nominated in the Health Sciences category.
 White runs his own athletic therapy practice and spends 12 weeks each year with amateur teams and athletes.
 In September, he volunteered at the Invictus Games and next February he’ll travel to South Korea to support the Canadian Olympic Team.